Perhaps expecting a boring, clinical resume with no personality, and no photo? Not here!

 As a teenager, I got into trouble with the police, after which I had an epiphany of sorts and never did it again.
 Today, people comment on how trustworthy I am, and how well I keep secrets.

 These days I am a ‘fan’ of the police and have often helped them solve cases – both as a civilian and professionally* (*when I worked in a related field and found people wanted by both federal and state police, some of whom they could not find).
+I have also helped the Security Services with intelligence.
+I work for myself of course, however I view fake sick leave – taken by many – as a form of fraud.

 In the past I hated my father, but not my mother.
 In the months prior to my father’s death I helped him and had no hatred toward him, such was the extent of my healing.
 Among various things, I felt contempt for him and a sense of sorrow for his pitiful emotional and spiritual state.
 He was even abusive to nurses caring for him.